kosmas58/compass-jquery-plugin/README.md

 *Hint: When trying to build the gem under Windows, bundler can't locate the rakefile.
 Apply the patch from [Arve Knudsen][4] to fix it.*

-jRails, jQuery and jQuery.UI including themes
+jQuery and jQuery.UI including themes
 ---------------------------------------------

-Use compass to install the jRails, jQuery and jQuery.UI javascript library including themes into your project.
+Use compass to install the jQuery and jQuery.UI javascript library including themes into your project.

 For jQuery:
 <pre>compass install [-r jquery] jquery/jquery <project name></pre>